 Mix slow-release granules into the soil.
 It doesn’t hurt to add weekly liquid fertilizer from late July until the season is done.
 The plants will use up the nutrients, and regular watering will wash some of this fertilizer out the container’s drain holes.

 You’ve probably heard the terms “Thrillers, Fillers and Spillers”.
 In containers that have multiple plant varieties, adhering to this philosophy will create an eye-catching display when planted in groups of one, three, five or more.

 Thrillers – these are your “look at me” plants – colorful plants with a unique shape.
 Add one or three of these to your container to add height and drama.

-Fillers – these guys fill in the space and create a lush, filled container.
-Odd numbers of one or three plants works best, depending on the size of your pot.
+Fillers – these guys fill in space and create a lush, filled container.
+Odd numbers of one or three plants work best, depending on the size of your pot.
 These plants are typically mounded or rounded.

 Spillers – choose three or five plants that will trail down the side of the container, or ‘spill’, to complete your display.
 Place them close to the edge for maximum effect.

 It’s important to remember to choose plants that all have the same needs when it comes to watering, fertilizing and sun or shade.
 In mid-summer, you can trim back the fillers and spillers if they start to look straggly.